-- AA.
+- Z. OUTER PERIMETER The peripheral control area surrounding the inner perimeter, providing a safe zone for access to and from the inner perimeter as well as defining the limit of access by unauthorized persons. - AA.
 POLICE DETAIL COMMANDER The police supervisor commanding police personnel assigned to the incident. - BB.
 POST-INCIDENT RESPONSE TEAM A building-specific team designated by the Building Safety Team that includes appropriate school personnel, medical personnel, mental health counselors and others who can assist the school community in coping with the aftermath of a Serious Violent Incident or Emergency. - CC.
 RELOCATION CENTER A location established for providing temporary shelter or care for persons displaced by an emergency. - DD.
 SAFETY ZONE Predetermined locations either inside the school building ("sheltering"), outside the building on school property or off-campus where students and faculty are to assemble in the event of an emergency.
 Inside safety zones are the locations for in-place sheltering. - EE.
 SCHOOL CANCELLATION A determination by school officials that a school or schools should not be in session for one or more school days due to an emergency. - FF.
 SERIOUS VIOLENT INCIDENT An incident of violent criminal conduct that is, or appears to be, life-threatening.
 This situation warrants the evacuation or "lockdown" of students and/or staff because of an imminent threat to their safety or health.
 Situations include, but are not limited to: riot, hostage-taking, kidnapping and/or the use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instruments capable of causing death or serious injury. - GG.
 SHELTERING The emergency response of keeping students in school buildings and providing them with shelter when it is deemed safer for students to remain inside rather than to return home or be evacuated (e.g., air pollution problems, chemical spills, radiological emergencies).
 Staff and students are held in a designated shelter location or common area inside the building (i.e., gymnasium, cafeteria or etc.) during an emergency until things can be returned to normal or dismissal can be arranged. - HH.
 STAGING AREA A location selected generally within the outer perimeter to facilitate arriving resources and personnel responding for assignments. - II.
 STUDENT RELEASE AREA A predetermined location where parents or authorized persons can pick up students during an emergency. - JJ.
 TERRORIST ACTION A hostile action taken by a person or group that has as its intent the commission of violent acts designed to instill fear, communicate a message and/or demand some action. - KK.
 TREATMENT AREA A designated location outside the inner perimeter to which the victims are evacuated to for medical evaluation and emergency treatment prior to transport. - LL.
 UNIFIED COMMAND The command system under a single commander (the Incident Commander), depending on the nature of the emergency (Fire Dept., Police, etc.), which ensures that the Individual In-Charge shall communicate and consult with the District Superintendent during or after the occurrence of an incident.